First Cast to First Fish: Part 5 - Go Fishing

 - A pair of hemocuts (hemostats with built in cutters) or hemostats and nippers.

 Find Some Water

 Panfish, including bluegill redbreasted sunfish, redear sunfish, pumpkinseed and others, as well as largemouth bass, aren’t terribly picky and inhabit a wide range of freshwater habitats in most US states.
 If you live near us, in Central Florida, you won’t have to drive further than a few minutes to find a lake or pond with good fishing.
+Our "Fly Fishing Central Florida" page will help you get started.
 If you need help finding a place to fish, ask friends and family if they have access to any streams or ponds you can fish or get in touch with your local fly shop or bait shop.